Editor's choice: Credible Personal Loans

 A fair credit score limits your options slightly.
-Not all lenders will be willing to fund you — though it depends on if you meet other criteria — and others won’t give you the best loan terms.
+Not all lenders will be willing to fund you, and others won’t give you the best loan terms.
 Here’s what you should look for when comparing lenders:

 To repair your credit, keep in mind these five factors: payment history, credit utilization, how long you’ve held credit, type of credit used and number of credit inquiries.

 To help, take four simple steps to make your credit file more appealing to potential lenders.

 You may also want to consider a credit builder loan offered by some banks, credit unions and online lenders.

 A personal loan may not be the solution you’re looking for, especially if you need to borrow a larger loan amount or you have a short credit history.
 In these cases, it may be best to compare some short-term options.